 - Launch the Zoom desktop client and find the Zoom meeting.

-- Click off of the Zoom window and queue the movie that you want to watch.
+- Click off of the Zoom window and cue the movie that you want to watch.

 - Switch back to Zoom and click on the Screen Share button at the bottom of your Zoom meeting screen (See Fig. 2).